Phpillip/phpillip/doc/controller/format.md

 Specifiyng the format of a route will determine the extention of the output file during the build.

-By default, all routes are treated as _HTML_ and therefor dumped as `.html` files.
+By default, all routes are treated as _HTML_ and therefore dumped as `.html` files.

 Phpillip rely on the _Response_ `Content-Type` header to determine the format of a route.